Student Cover Letter

 • Introduction: Briefly introduce yourself and state why you are interested in the position.

-• Summary of qualifications: Highlight your primary skills, experience, and accomplishments relevant to the job.
+• Body: Highlight your primary skills, experience, and accomplishments relevant to the job.
+Include your educational background and list any relevant skills.

-• Call to action: Thank the employer for their time and consideration, and express your eagerness to learn more about the position.
+• Conclusion: Thank the employer for their time and express your eagerness to discuss the role further.

-Learn more about this in our writing guide on crafting a well-structured cover letter.
+Learn more about how to write a good cover letter.

 • Contact information: Provide your name, address, date of application, phone number, and email at the top of your cover letter.